Björn Rosengren (politician)

 Björn Folke Rosengren (born 14 April 1942) is a Swedish politician and advisor to the Stenbeck family.

+Life and career

 Rosengren was born in Täby.
 He was active in the labour union and as a Social Democratic politician.
-He served as chairman of the Swedish Municipal Employee Union ("Vision", formerly SKTF) from 1976-1982, and on the Federation of Public Employee Unions TCO 1982–1994.
-He served as county governor in the Norrbotten County from 1995-1998, as minister of enterprise from 1998-2002, and as a member of the parliament in 2002.
+He served as chairman of the Swedish Municipal Employee Union ("Vision", formerly SKTF) from 1976 to 1982, and on the Federation of Public Employee Unions TCO 1982–1994.
+He served as county governor in the Norrbotten County from 1995 to 1998, as minister of enterprise from 1998 to 2002, and as a member of the parliament in 2002.

-Personal life

 Rosengren resides at Arnöbergs country manor on Arnö in lake Mälaren.
 Rosengren has been controversial with his role as advisor to the Swedish Stenbeck family and very close ties with the Prime Minister Göran Persson.
 In a famous controversial statement, in connection with the proposed Telenor-Telia fusion in 1999, he called Norway the last Soviet-state.